Hamilton LRT: Planning and funding (2011–2017)

-Preparations and cancellation (2018–2019)
+Initial procurement and cancellation (2017–2019)

 In 2018, before its election defeat, the previous Liberal government knew that the project cost had increased from $1 billion (established in 2014) to $2.85 billion, according to the Progressive Conservative government that succeeded it.
 However, Metrolinx continued to show the cost as $1 billion until late 2019.
 On August 30, 2018, property acquisitions and other spending related to the project were put on hold by the newly elected provincial government.
 About 50 percent of the properties still needed to be purchased before completing the light rail line.

 Light rail was a key issue in the 2018 Hamilton municipal election.
 Mayoral challenger Vito Sgro campaigned primarily on a platform of cancelling the B-Line project while incumbent mayor Fred Eisenberger was pro-LRT.
 On October 22, 2018, Eisenberger was re-elected to a second consecutive term (and third overall) receiving 54% of votes and claimed that the results indicated a "strong mandate on LRT to move forward."

 On March 29, 2019, Ontario Transit Minister Jeff Yurek announced that project-related spending could resume after an eight-month freeze.
 He indicated that Metrolinx could now continue to purchase land along the route needed for LRT construction.
 Four days later, Metrolinx announced the purchase of a 14.5-acre property which will be the site of an operations, maintenance and storage facility (OMSF) for the light rail vehicles.

+Infrastructure Ontario (IO) and Metrolinx planned to deliver the Hamilton LRT project according to IO's Alternative Financing and Procurement (AFP) model which basically is a public–private partnership arrangement.
+On February 2, 2017, Metrolinx and Infrastructure Ontario issued the request for qualifications to shortlist proponents to respond to a request for proposals.
+On April 16, 2018, teams shortlisted by IO and Metrolinx allowed to bid on designing, building, financing, operating, and maintaining the LRT were: